Empirical Bayes learning from selectively reported confidence intervals: Inference for estimands of interest in MEDLINE

 \subsection{Posterior estimands of idealized replications}

 We now consider hypothetical idealized replications under~\eqref{eq:snr_prior} and~\eqref{eq:z_normal} according to,

-We continue to only observe $Z$ (or $\abs{Z}$), but imagine we have a perfect replication that would yield $Z'$.
+We only observe $\abs{Z}$ (or $Z$), but imagine we have a perfect replication that would yield $Z'$.
 We can then use our framework to ask questions about posterior probabilities involving the unobserved replication $Z'$.
-In this sense, the following estimands may be seen as trying to mimic what would happen under an actual replication study without actually requiring running it.
-The reader should keep in mind that results may be optimistic because there is no such thing as perfect replication.
+In this sense, the following estimands seek to mimic what would happen under an actual replication study without actually running it.
+For interpretation, it is important to keep in mind that there is no such thing as perfect replication.
+For instance, the results on replication probabilities below, show that \emph{even if it were possible to do a perfect replication}, the probability of replicating is much smaller than one might anticipate.

 We focus on three posterior estimands that are motivated by the three reported measures of the~\citet{opensciencecollaboration2015estimating} and attempt to provide a rigorous definition for them for the empirical Bayes setting we consider. \citet{HungFithian2020} also define estimands motivated by~\citet{opensciencecollaboration2015estimating} that are purely frequentist in nature, but require access to actual replications.\\